How Resume Keywords Can Help Your Job Search

 Resume keywords are crucial because recruiters rely on AI-driven internal recruiting systems (otherwise known as Applicant Tracking Systems or ATS) to match candidates for a given job based on these terms.
-Our team has been using an ATS for many years and we can offer some tips on ways to get your resume to the top of the list of applicants—and hopefully get that job!
+They will also help recruiters find you.
+Our team has been using an ATS for many years, and we can offer some tips on ways to get your resume to the top of the list of applicants—and hopefully get that job!

 How do resume keywords help me with my job search?